Girish21/rsc/README.md

 ![RSC Architecture](./assets/basic-rsc-architecture.png)

-TODO:

-- talk about server component running on the server
-- talk about client copmonent directly being ran on the client
-- talk about the curx of RSC i.e. serialised VDOM
-- talk about how React on the client fills in the voids in the VDOM with server components
+As we have seen in the previous section an app built with RSC will have server components and client components.
+For every request to the server the server has to execute and render the server component and send it to the client.
+The client component is bundled and sent to the client (note: The client component is not rendered on the server in Waku instead special `voids` are created, but Next.js renders the client component during the SSR phase and sends it to the client along with the rendered HTML).

+In the browser, the index HTML is downloaded and React is initialised.
+All the module dependencies are downloaded which includes the rendered server components and the client components.
+React interprets the rendered server components response and constructs a VDOM.
+It then fills in the voids in the VDOM with the client components (remember the client components are not rendered on the server).
+The client components are then commited to the DOM and the app is ready to be interacted with.

+This is the high level overview of how RSC works.
+Let's take a look at the different components in detail.

 ## Server Components